scotthansonde/ps-lanyon-11ty/posts/2022-11-23-pinging-rsscloud-with-a-static-blog.md

   - post
 ---

-One way to connect a blog to RSS readers and communities is to ping an [RSSCloud server](http://rpc.rsscloud.io:5337/docs) whenever your feed changes.
+One way to connect a blog to RSS readers and communities (like [FeedLand](http://feedland.org)) is to ping an [RSSCloud server](http://rpc.rsscloud.io:5337/docs) whenever your feed changes.
 But with the Jamstack model of triggering deploys to a static site hoster, I wasn't sure how to implement that, and a [web search](https://duckduckgo.com/?q=jamstack+rsscloud) did not offer much help.

 H﻿owever, my hoster [Netlify](https://www.netlify.com/) offers serverless functions (as do similar hosters like [Vercel](https://vercel.com/), [Cloudflare Pages](https://pages.cloudflare.com/), [DigitalOcean Apps](https://www.digitalocean.com/products/app-platform), etc.).
 Specifically, I can run a [function on a "deploy-successful" event,](https://docs.netlify.com/functions/trigger-on-events/) so I know the blog has just been rebuilt.
 RSSCloud expects a POST request, so I can send that off with node-fetch.